modular/modular/KGEN/docs/MojoREPL.md

 `Message` are shown to the user in the notebook, while event kinds ending in `Log` are not shown to the user.

-Lastly, in order to enable the `DumpIR` and `DebugLog` logs, you need to set the environment variable `MOJO_REPL_VERBOSE_LOG` or issue the LLDB command `:log enable lldb expr`.
-You can also execute the LLDB command `:log enable lldb expr -f /tmp/logs.txt` to output the logs to a file for easier debugging.
+Lastly, as a troublshooting aid you can pass the `-f /tmp/logs.txt` option to the `:log enable lldb expr` command to output the logs to a file for easier inspection.

 #### MojoJupyter Log Format